Microservice

 # Hexagonal Architecture

-The hexagonal architecture is made up of three main layers:
+It is composed of three main layers:

-- Allows the separation of concerns and the independence of hardware and software in an application.
+- Separation of responsibilities and independence of hardware and software.

 - Simplifies the integration of new infrastructure components.